-- (D) In case where there is fear that the speed of the propulsion motor would exceed 125 % of the rated revolution when the clutch is disengaged, an overspeed protective device as deemed appropriate by the Society it to be provided. - (6) Main propulsion machinery driving controllable pitch propellers - At least the following safety measures are to be taken to the remote control devices for engines driving controllable pitch propellers: - (A) In overload preventive device is to be provided. - (B) Starting of engines or engaging of clutches is to be performed while the propeller blades are in a neutral position. - (C) An overspeed protective device as specified in Pt 5, Ch 2, 203.
-1 or Pt 5, Ch 2, 304.
-1 is to be provided. - (D) In case where there is fear that the speed of the propulsion motor would exceed 125 % of the rated revolution when the propeller pitch is altered, an overspeed protective device as deemed appropriate by the Society is to be provided. - (7) Crosshead main diesel engines - For crosshead main diesel engines, safety system specified in Table 9.3.1 is to be provided. - (8) Trunk piston main diesel engines - For trunk piston main diesel engines, safety system specified in Table 9.3.2 is to be provided.
-(9) Propulsion steam turbine - For propulsion steam turbines, safety system specified in Table 9.3.3 is to be provided.
-(10) Electric propulsion equipments - For electric propulsion equipments, safety system specified in Table 9.3.4 is to be provided.
-(11) Controllable pitch propellers

-For controllable pitch propellers, safety system specified in Table 9.3.5 is to be provided.
+- (1) Safety measures are to comply with the requirements specified in Pt 6, Ch 2, 202.
+4. - (2) Crosshead main diesel engines For crosshead main diesel engines, safety system specified in Table 9.3.1 is to be provided. - (3) Trunk piston main diesel engines.
+For trunk piston main diesel engines, safety system specified in Table 9.3.2 is to be provided. - (4) Propulsion steam turbine For propulsion steam turbines, safety system specified in Table 9.3.3 is to be provided. - (5) Electric propulsion equipments - For electric propulsion equipments, safety system specified in Table 9.3.4 is to be provided.
+(6) Controllable pitch propellers - For controllable pitch propellers, safety system specified in Table 9.3.5 is to be provided.

-306. Automatic and remote control of boilers
+306. Automatic and remote control of boilers (2025)